 The problem with this philosophy may not be obvious until a financial advisor reveals the impact of lost opportunity costs with software that calculates the results.
 Since a home’s value increases (or decreases) at the same rate regardless of the mortgage balance, the money used to “pay down the principle” can usually be used more effectively elsewhere.

 In fact, taking a 30-year mortgage and saving the difference into an optimized account like whole life insurance can help you recoup most of the opportunity costs.
+You’ll get the extra benefit of protection for your family!

 3. Insurance Premiums